-The complaint and investigation will be handled with sensitivity, and confidentiality will be maintained throughout the investigatory process, to the extent practical under the circumstances to ensure that all concerns are addressed in an appropriate manner.
+The complaint and investigation will be handled with sensitivity, and confidentiality will be maintained throughout the investigation process, to an extent practical under the circumstances to ensure that all concerns are addressed in an appropriate manner.

 e.
 Protection Against Retaliation